 In July 2001, we signed a joint venture agreement with Qatar Petroleum to establish Oryx GTL (Qatar Petroleum 51% and Sasol 49%).
 The joint venture has constructed a GTL plant located at Ras Laffan Industrial City to produce high quality synfuels from Qatar's natural gas resources.
-The plant started producing on specification product during the first quarter of calendar year 2007 and first product was sold in April 2007.
+The plant started producing on specification product during the first quarter of calendar year 2007 and the first product was sold in April 2007.
 The performance and production ramp up of Oryx GTL are meeting expectations.
-In June 2008, the plant averaged production of more than 22,000 b/d of final product.
+The average daily production for 2009 more than doubled that of the previous year.

-We acquired Condea in March 2001 from German-based RWE-DEA AG for €1.3 billion (R8.3 billion).
+We acquired Condea in March 2001 from German-based RWE-DEA AG for €1,3 billion (R8,3 billion).
 Most of this business was subsequently hosted in Sasol Olefins & Surfactants (Sasol O&S) with production facilities mainly in the United States, Europe and South Africa.
 In 2003, it was determined that we would continue to grow our chemical businesses conditional upon projects leveraging our technology or securing integrated or highly cost-competitive feedstock positions.
 We announced in August 2005 that we were considering the divestment of the Sasol O&S business, excluding our co-monomers activities in South Africa, subject to fair value being attained.
-In March 2007, we announced our intention to terminate the divestiture process and retain and restructure the business.
+In March 2007, we terminated the divestiture process and decided to retain and restructure the business.
 The reason for the termination of the sale was that fair value could not be obtained.
-A restructuring programme has been implemented in 2008 and the shut down for an indefinite period of the Baltimore, USA and Porto Torres, Italy LAB facilities as well as normal paraffin production in Augusta, Italy have been announced as the first phase of this continuing programme.
+A restructuring programme was implemented in 2007 and the shut down for an indefinite period of the Baltimore, USA and Porto Torres, Italy LAB facilities as well as normal paraffin production in Augusta, Italy constituted the first phase of this continuing programme.
+In June 2009, agreement was reached for the sale of the Crotone, Italy inorganic facilities.
+This sale is expected to be concluded within the last quarter of the 2009 calendar year.

 In February 2003, we signed a joint venture agreement with the National Petrochemical Company of Iran.
-The joint venture (Arya Sasol Polymer Company), on behalf of both joint venture parties, is constructing a polymer plant designed to produce one million tons of ethylene to be converted into polyethylene or exported as ethylene.
+The joint venture (Arya Sasol Polymer Company), on behalf of both joint venture parties, constructed a polymer plant designed to produce one million tons of ethylene to be converted into polyethylene or exported as ethylene.
 The complex comprises one ethane cracker for producing polymer-grade ethylene and two polyethylene plants.
-The ethane cracker was commissioned in November 2007 and has produced more than 200,000 tons of ethylene so far, which was mostly exported.
-The low-density polyethylene plant started up in May 2008 and is expected to reach beneficial operation in the fourth quarter of this calendar year, while the medium and high-density polyethylene plant is on a similar schedule for beneficial operation.
+The ethane cracker was commissioned in November 2007.
+The low-density polyethylene plant and high-density polyethylene plant reached beneficial operation in November 2008 and February 2009, respectively.